 There are approximately 750,000 trucks in Canada.
 More than 400,000 of them are used to ship commercial goods.
-In a country of 34 million people, about 300,000 of them are truck drivers, making it one of the most important professions in Canada.
+In a country of 37 million people, about 300,000 of them are truck drivers, 1% of all employed men are truck drivers, making it one of the most important professions in Canada.

 The National Road Network

-These critical roads totaling 38,000 kilometres, may look like a formidable figure but they represents only three per cent of all Canadian roads!
+By 2015, these critical roads totaling 38,075 kilometres, may look like a formidable figure but they represents only three per cent of all Canadian roads!